 Verde Island, also called Isla Verde, is nestled in the middle of Verde Island Passage, hailed as the center of the world’s marine biodiversity by a 2007 Smithsonian Institute study.

 Just 45 minutes off the Batangas mainland, this sleepy fishing island in Batangas City remains undisturbed by tourism as of today.
-With very few resorts, homestays and restaurants (particularly in Mahabang Buhangin and Cueva Sitio), its rugged shores are almost devoid of tourists.
+Most tourist amenities and activities are concentrated in Mahabang Buhangin and Cueva Sitio.
+With very few resorts, homestays, and restaurants, its rugged shores are almost devoid of tourists.
 But that’s not to say that this breathtaking island has nothing to offer.
 In fact, it offers something that not many Luzon destinations can provide — some peace and quiet.

 Verde Island is perfect for those who are looking for a serene, back-to-basics kind of beach escape.